Deep Sea Mining Sediment Plume Calculator

 | 81-100 | Severe regional impact expected |

 A result near the boundary between bands should never be treated as a hard ecological threshold.
-The score is still useful, though, because it quickly shows when a change in inputs moves a project from one general level of concern to another.
+The score is still useful, though, because it quickly shows when a change in inputs moves a deep sea mining plan from one general level of concern to another.

 The model also treats the release rate as constant and the water column as if a particle simply travels through depth before settling.
 That is a useful teaching approximation, but actual mining systems may generate near-bottom plumes, midwater discharge plumes, or intermittent bursts linked to equipment operation.
 Seafloor topography can channel currents, and biologically sensitive areas may lie in one direction rather than evenly around the source.
 For those reasons, a regulatory environmental impact assessment would normally require more site-specific transport modeling and field validation than any compact web calculator can provide.

 One more limitation is interpretive: the concentration shown here is a simplified mass-per-area estimate derived from the circular footprint, not a full three-dimensional concentration field.
 Likewise, the ecological risk percentage is a logistic transformation of that loading metric, not a direct measurement of mortality, recovery time, or contaminant uptake.
-The right way to use this page is as an accessible planning tool.
+The right way to use this page is as an accessible planning tool for deep sea mining conversations.
 It helps you ask better questions, compare assumptions transparently, and see how strongly the result depends on current speed, settling velocity, and depth.
 It should not be the only basis for permitting, monitoring design, or ecological claims.

 The deep seafloor hosts slow-growing corals, sponges, microbial communities, and sediment-dwelling animals that often recover much more slowly than shallow-water systems.
 A plume of fine material can bury feeding structures, clog respiratory surfaces, reduce visibility for visual predators, and alter chemical gradients that specialized organisms depend on.
 Even when the affected area seems physically remote, the ecological consequence can be long-lived because many deep-sea habitats are stable, cold, and nutrient-limited.
 That is why a simple estimate of plume extent can be valuable long before a full environmental model is commissioned.